 - 1. To continue to provide a high quality national forensic service in alcohol and drug analysis, the provision of Bureau certificates and Court assistance. - 2.
 To maintain the ISO17025 accredited status achieved for the analytical programmes within the Bureau and to extend the scope of accreditation to additional areas. - 3.
 To adapt and incorporate into the Bureau activities any legislative requirements over the five year period. - 4.
-To increase the forensic toxicology (including alcohol) knowledge base within the Bureau scientific staff. - 5.
-To increase Garda capacity to detect intoxicated drivers by continuing to provide drug testing and alcohol devices. - 6.
-To keep abreast of advancing technologies and use these technologies for the purpose of increasing intoxicant driving and improving road safety. - 7.
+To commence and/or complete actions for which the Bureau is given responsibility under the Government Road Safety Strategy 2021-2030. - 5.
+To build up a forensic toxicology (including alcohol) knowledge base within the Bureau scientific staff. - 6.
+To increase Garda capacity to detect intoxicated drivers by continuing to provide drug testing and alcohol devices. - 7.
 To ensure that all work in the Bureau is maintained and improved where possible to a high standard of quality that is required of a national forensic laboratory in a cost effective and efficient way. - 8.
-To assist with education, enforcement and legislation measures that are set out in the National Road Safety Strategy 2013 2020 and beyond. - 9.
+To assist with education, enforcement and legislation measures that are set out in the National Road Safety Strategy and beyond. - 9.
 To maintain effective financial management systems and operate within best accounting practices and frameworks. - 10.
 To ensure that the Bureau has Corporate Governance in operation and has the ability to objectively and effectively assess management and corporate performance.